klinecharts/KLineChart/docs/en/instance-api.md

 - `template` technical indicator template, please refer to [Technical Indicators](technical-indicator.md)

-### createGraphicMark(value)
+### createShape(value, paneId)
-Create a graphic mark and return a string type identifier
+Create a shape and return a string type identifier
-- `value` name or object, when is object, `{ name, id, points, styles, lock, onDrawStart, onDrawing, onDrawEnd, onClick, onRightClick, onPressedMove, onRemove }`
+- `value` name or object, when is object, `{ name, id, points, styles, lock, data, onDrawStart, onDrawing, onDrawEnd, onClick, onRightClick, onPressedMove, onRemove }`
-  - `name` graphic mark name
+  - `name` shape name
   - `id` can be defaulted, if specified, the id will be returned
   - `points` point information, can be defaulted, if specified, a graph will be drawn according to the point information
-  - `styles` style, can be defaulted, the format is the same as `graphicMark` in the configuration
+  - `styles` style, can be defaulted, the format is the same as `shape` in the configuration
   - `lock` is lock
   - `mode` mode type, 'normal' | 'weak_magnet' | 'strong_magnet'
+  - `data` data
   - `onDrawStart` draw start callback event, can be default
   - `onDrawing` callback event during drawing, can be default
   - `onDrawEnd` draw end callback event, can be default